architjain2002/Web-chat_project/README_info.md

 *I use ejs as my template engine in my backend.*

-*this project was for my practice while I was in my learning phase*
+*This project was for my practice while I was in my learning phase*